What is Wrong with so Much Pilonidal Care?

-At The Sternberg Clinic for Pilonidal Surgery in San Francisco, we treat hundreds of patients each year for Pilonidal Disease with the Cleft Lift procedure, an outpatient surgery that takes about an hour to perform and roughly 10 days of healing and recovery.
-Many of our patients came to us after struggling with one or more failed surgeries, performed by medical professional who are not familiar with modern treatment for Pilonidal Disease.
+At The Sternberg Clinic for Pilonidal Surgery in San Francisco, we treat hundreds of patients yearly for Pilonidal Disease with the Cleft Lift Procedure (also called the Pilonidal RAF for rotation and advancement flap).
+This outpatient surgery takes approximately 2.5 hours to perform and requires a recovery period of roughly four to six weeks.
+Many of our patients came to us after struggling with one or more failed surgeries performed by medical professionals who are not familiar with modern treatment for Pilonidal Disease.

-We recently wrote about a patient, Daniel, who reached out to Dr. Jeffrery Sternberg in just this situation.
+We recently wrote about a patient, Daniel, who contacted Dr. Sternberg in just this situation.

-Read the original post: “A story that demonstrates how much of our medical community fails in properly treating pilonidal disease”.
+Read the original post: “A story demonstrating how much of our medical community fails to properly treat pilonidal disease”.

 Daniel was first treated with antibiotics for his Pilonidal Disease (also called a pilonidal cyst or pilonidal abscess).
 Antibiotics may quell a small pilonidal abscess but often aren’t effective as they can’t reach the center of an abscess (a pocket of infection).
 The best treatment for a pilonidal infection is surgical drainage (which can be performed in a surgeon’s office).
 Antibiotics are only required if there is cellulitis (a swollen, red and often tender infection of the skin and surrounding tissue).